Does Your Project Need a Permit?

 It depends on the project.
 Many small projects like painting, replacing faucets, or building a small shed are exempt.
 But larger projects like room additions, electrical panel upgrades, or in-ground pools almost always require permits.
 Doing unpermitted work can lead to fines, having to tear out work, and problems when selling your home.

 It's worth verifying independently.
-Some contractors skip permits to save time or reduce costs, but you — the homeowner — are ultimately responsible for unpermitted work.
+Some contractors skip permits to save time or reduce costs, but you, the homeowner, are ultimately responsible for unpermitted work.
 Check with your local building department, and use PermitMint as a quick reference to see what your city's building code actually requires.